 By filtering out the “noise” and converting raw data, intelligence professionals can focus on evaluating, analyzing, and interpreting the data and information to produce a finished intelligence product.

-Analysis & Production: This is the phase where the intelligence analyst’s shine by transforming the processed data and information into a fused, complete intelligence product.
-Through evaluation, analysis, and interpretation, the analyst’ should produce the finished intelligence within a timely manner and contextualized, easily digestible format that answers the client’s requirement and facilitates their decision-making process.
+Analysis & Production: This is the phase where the intelligence analysts shine by transforming the processed data and information into a fused, complete intelligence product.
+Through evaluation, analysis, and interpretation, the analysts should produce the finished intelligence in a timely manner and contextualized, easily digestible format that answers the client’s requirement and facilitates their decision-making process.

-The key components of this phase are relevance, accuracy, and completeness in satisfying the original requirement or else you fall into the threat intelligence trap where the deliverable is interesting but not compelling enough to act.
-Thereby, wasting both parties’ time and resources.
+The key components of this phase are relevance, accuracy, and completeness in satisfying the original requirement, or else you fall into the threat intelligence trap where the deliverable is interesting but not compelling enough to act, wasting both parties' time and resources.
 This cannot be stressed enough since repeating this mistake too often, you’ll eventually learn through churn.

 Dissemination & Feedback: In this final step, the intelligence team employs what I call the four “rights” rule: delivered in the “right” format, placed in the “right” hands, given at the “right” time, and provided through the “right” medium.
 These elements are important because the product is only valuable if it is delivered in a timely fashion in an appropriate medium and meets - preferably exceeds - the client’s requirement.

 As a closed loop system, the intelligence cycle ends when the originator of the request provides feedback as to the value of the product.
-Feedback can be provided via dialogue in a ticketing system, email correspondence, phone call, video conferencing, in-person meeting, or raven (added for you Game of Thrones fans).
+Feedback can be provided via dialogue in a ticketing system, email correspondence, phone call, video conferencing, or an in-person meeting.

 The Intelligence Cycle in Action: A Case Study